ThomasDev-de/Js-Date-Extensions/README.md

 ## Methods that return a new instance of the Date object

 ### clone | copy
+Returns a new instance of the Date object
 @returns {Date}
 ```js
 // example